GLOBAL MARKETS-Oil pinballs off 1999 lows, stocks clamber higher

+The pan-European STOXX 600 index and Wall Street main markets were up around 2%, after both went tumbling more than 3% on Tuesday following the collapse in oil prices.
+Italian shares gained a more modest 1.3% and the government's bond yields began to climb again as worries remained about the country's eyewatering debt levels.

-Italian shares gained 1.2% and the government's bond yield steadied after Prime Minister Giuseppe Conte said Italy, one of the countries hit hardest by the pandemic, could start pulling out of strict stay-at-home orders from May 4.
-Traders were also buoyed after Italy breezed through a major debt sale on Tuesday and speculation continued that the European Central Bank would provide more support measures.
+There had been initial relief after Prime Minister Giuseppe Conte said Italy, one of the countries hit hardest by the pandemic, could start pulling out of strict stay-at-home orders from May 4, and after it breezed through a major debt sale on Tuesday.
+But it may take European Union countries until the summer or even longer to agree on how exactly to finance an economic recovery from the coronavirus pandemic as major disagreements persist, an official with the bloc told Reuters on Wednesday.

-"It's no surprise that we see (bond yields slipping) today," said DZ Bank strategist Sebastian Fellechner, citing the conclusion of Italy's jumbo bond sale.
-"Brent is stable this morning...This is also reflected then in the government bond market, in that we see spreads are stabilising and (core) yields are slightly higher this morning."
+Wealthy, fiscally conservative countries like Germany, Austria, Denmark, Sweden and the Netherlands have rejected calls from the bloc's ailing southern economies - led by Italy, France and Spain - to sell joint "coronabonds" to restart growth.
+"My hope is to make progress in June, July," said the EU official, who is involved in preparing the leaders' summit.
+But a final deal might take even longer, the official stressed.

-Germany's 10-year yield was up 2 basis points to -0.46% .
+Spain's yields matched Italy with a 16 basis points rise.
+Germany's 10-year yield was up a more modest 5 to -0.43% .
 The five-year U.S. Treasuries yield also rose to 0.35% after hitting a record low of 0.3010% on Tuesday .
 The 10-year notes yield stood at 0.58%, still near last month's record lows caused by panic buying.
 MAGIC MONEY FORESTS

 While a Reuters tally shows there have been more than 2.5 million cases globally of the COVID-19 respiratory disease caused by the new coronavirus, another $500 billion in relief has come through for the U.S. economy, and the governors of half a dozen U.S. states are planning to reopen business.
 Restrictions are tentatively being lifted in a host of countries and many more are unveiling stimulus measures.
 South Africa’s president pledged a $26 billion rescue package on Tuesday for his country's economy, which was suffering from anaemic growth even before the coronavirus outbreak.